How to Clean a Chimney and Keep It in Tiptop Shape

 Signs That Your Chimney Needs Cleaning

-The more often you use your fireplace, the easier it becomes to recognize when something is unusual.
-If you begin to notice any of these signs, refrain from using your fireplace until you can get it cleaned and inspected:
+The more often you use your fireplace, the easier it becomes to recognize when something's off.
+If you begin to notice any of these signs, wait to use your fireplace.
+It needs to be cleaned and inspected before use:

 • A heightened smell of smoke or smoke visibly fills the room.